Timeline : Prehistory in the North East 10,000 BC to AD 43

 c800BC Heathery Burn Cave Bronze Age Hoard

 One major late Bronze Age find of national significance in the region was the discovery of over two hundred items in the Heathery Burn Cave near Stanhope in Weardale, County Durham.
-First identified in the eighteenth century, the cave site was investigated more thoroughly in the mid 19th century and the impressive array of items are now in a number of museum collections including the British Museum.
+First identified in the eighteenth century, the cave site was investigated more thoroughly in the mid nineteenth century and the impressive array of items are now in a number of museum collections including the British Museum.
 Items included a gold bracelet along with copper alloy swords, rings, axe heads, spearheads and a bucket.

 Pottery was also included in the hoard as well as other items manufactured from flint, bone and antlers.
-Some of the most intriguing features from the Heathery Burn find are four copper alloy nave bands – or broad band-like rings that formed the central hub of spoked wheels.
+Some of the most intriguing features from the Heathery Burn find are four copper alloy nave bands – or broad band-like rings that formed the central hub of wooden spoked wheels.
 This seems to be the earliest evidence for the use of the wheel in Britain.
 The Heathery Burn cave hoard was excavated by the famed northern archaeologist, Canon William Greenwell from 1859 to 1872 but the cave itself was later destroyed through quarrying.

 A rather enigmatic Bronze Age site can be found at Kirkcarrion, a hill top location in the Pennines near Middleton-in-Teesdale.
 Here a copse of pine trees (planted in Victorian times) cover a Bronze Age tumulus.